-The right panel plots the time series of average price, which we compute by dividing sales in \$ by number of tickets sold.
+The bottom panel plots the time series of average price, which we compute by dividing sales in dollars by number of tickets sold.
+(The tickets were sold in Mexican pesos, but the price and revenue data is converted to US\$ for easier evaluation.)
 As mentioned before, prices changed during 2001, not during 2000 or 2002.
 However, we find some spikes in average price during 2002.
 I have not had a chance to confirm this with Heyman, but I suspect this is simply due to observation error.
 This is one learning point from data analysis: in addition to all unobserved factors that lead to changes in demand (leading to the volatility observed in the left panel), there is also noise due to measurement error (for example, someone pressed the wrong key when entering the data).
 There's not a lot we can do about it (besides being careful when entering data).